facebookresearch/Mephisto/docs/web/docs/guides/tutorials/custom_react.md

 }

 ```

+Note that we're leveraging the `<Card />` component from the rich suite of components [provided by BlueprintJS](https://blueprintjs.com/docs/#core/components/card) to create our renderer.
+By default, the review template imports the `@blueprintjs/core` library so you can immediately start using any of the UI components provided there.

 Now that we've created our own ItemRenderer, we'll use it by updating `custom-review/src/index.js` to first import the renderer: